If you want to spice your stream up a little bit, using a heart rate monitor is a great way to do that.

 However, many streamers would like to try something like that, but they don’t know how to set up a heart rate monitor for their viewers to see.

-That’s why we created this simple guide, where we will break down the heart rate monitor setup process.
+That’s why I created this simple guide, where I will break down the heart rate monitor setup process.

 How to Set Up Heart Rate Monitor for Streaming?